 To use this capability, enable your Microsoft Intune connections.
 In the Microsoft 365 Defender portal, navigate to Settings > Endpoints > General > Advanced features.
 Scroll down and look for Microsoft Intune connection.
 By default, the toggle is turned off.
 Turn your Microsoft Intune connection toggle On.

 Note: If you have the Intune connection enabled, you get an option to create an Intune security task when creating a remediation request.
-This option does not appear if the connection is not set.
+This option doesn't appear if the connection isn't set.

 Remediation request steps

 Go to the Vulnerability management navigation menu in the Microsoft 365 Defender portal, and select Recommendations.

 Select a security recommendation you would like to request remediation for, and then select Remediation options.

 Fill out the form, including what you are requesting remediation for, applicable device groups, priority, due date, and optional notes.

 - If you choose the "attention required" remediation option, selecting a due date won't be available since there's no specific action.